Ademking/SVGvisits/README.md

 ```

 2. we will Deploy our app in the server, in my case i'm using "now.sh".
-After you will get the server URL
+After you will get the server URL.
+Read more [here](https://zeit.co/now)

 3. In your markdown, use the server URL with <img> tag in markdown.
 In our example :